 Around it, the university buildings are reminiscent of the colleges at Oxford and Cambridge.
 Stone quadrangles draped in autumn leaves make us feel like students again, and a few cool modern buildings catch our attention, too.

-From there we stumble upon Le Fenix, a small pub with a low wood beam ceiling and whisky bottles with glowing candles on every table.
+From there our 36 hours in Cork take us to El Fenix, a small pub with a low wood beam ceiling and whiskey bottles with glowing candles on every table.
 It has a cozy ambiance that makes us want to settle in for the night.

 Back at Hayfield Manor, live music has taken over the lobby and seemingly every other corner of the hotel’s ground floor.
 We’re pleasantly surprised to see such a lively scene, even if it could make falling asleep a bit tricky with the noise.